 Ibuprofen, Tylenol and other non-steroidal anti-inflammatories (NSAIDs) are common over the counter pain medications.
 The link between these medications and dysbiosis is indirect and interesting.
 NSAIDs damage stomach lining and can create ulcers and bleeding.
 This starts a dangerous downward cycle because the conventional approach treating NSAID-related bleeding is to reduce stomach acid by prescribing acid-blocking medications.
 And, as already mentioned, acid-blocking medications can cause dysbiosis and carry other dangerous risks.

 Frequently the underlying cause of musculoskeletal pain and headaches is ligament or tendon damage.
 Injuries caused by sports, car accidents (whiplash injuries), falls, simple overuse or ligament laxity in women having children can damage connective tissue.
-In these cases, Prolotherapy, also called Regenerative Injection Techniqu (RIT), may fix the underlying injury so that pain medications are no longer needed.
-To learn more, read my blog, Prolotherapy Could be Your Best Solution for Chronic Pain.
+In these cases, Prolotherapy, also called Regenerative Injection Technique (RIT), may fix the underlying injury so that pain medications are no longer needed.

 Antipsychotic medications have also been shown to create dysbiosis.

 Metformin is a medication prescribed to patients with difficulty regulating blood sugar.
 These patients typically have pre-diabetes or non-insulin dependent diabetes, which used to be called Type 2 Diabetes.
+Many medicaitons create drug-nutrient depletions, and metformin is one of them.
 In addition to previous studies that showed metformin can create vitamin B12 deficiency in people who take it, researchers have also determined that metformin may alter the gut bacteria toward having more unhealthy bacteria.

 As everyone knows, maintaining a healthy diet is crucial for overall health.
 But what many people don’t understand is that what we eat dramatically impacts our gut bacteria and our health.